Ticky Holgado: Career

+During the years that followed, Holgado was very active as a character actor.
+He was nominated twice to the César Award for Best Supporting Actor, first for Une époque formidable..., then for French Twist (1994).

 In September 2003, Holgado announced the remission of his lung cancer, which had considerably rarefied his appearances on the screen since 2000.
-On 5 January 2004, he had just begun work on a new film with Lelouch, but he succumbed to cancer on 22 January 2004.
-He left a posthumous message, in the form of a document which appeared on his hospital bed after taking him to surgery to remove his 4th cancerous tumor.
+On 5 January 2004, he had just begun work on a new film with Claude Lelouch, but he succumbed to cancer on 22 January 2004.
+He left a posthumous message, in the form of a document which appeared on his hospital bed after taking him to surgery to remove his fourth cancerous tumor.
 Holgado declared there: "It is necessary to tell to people that it's absolutely necessary to stop smoking".

 Ticky Holgado was buried at the Père Lachaise Cemetery (45th division).